Phasing out single use plastics at our places

 • Removing all single use plastic bottles in our cafés by 2022.
 For all our sit-down cafés, we'll swap to glass bottles by the end of 2018.

-• Investigating the alternatives for single use plastics in our plant nurseries and plant sales areas.
+• Use mainly recyclable and biodegradable products in our plant nurseries and plant sales areas.

 • Publishing our waste strategy by July 2018, which will set out how we intend to minimise waste at our places.